What Do Transportation Supervisor Do?

 - Perform or schedule repairs or preventive maintenance of vehicles or other equipment.

-When polled, Transportation Supervisors say the following skills are most frequently used in their jobs:
+Transportation Supervisors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.